Constantine Mika: Brooklyn Kings

-In April 2021 Mika signed for Brooklyn Kings in the North American Rugby League (NARL).
+In April 2021 Mika signed for Brooklyn Kings RLFC in the North American Rugby League (NARL).
 When the first season of the NARL was cancelled Mika became a free agent.

 Keighley Cougars

 Mika's signing for English side, Keighley Cougars, for the remainder of the 2021 season was announced on 14 July 2021.

 Limoux Grizzlies

 On 5 August 2022, it was announced that Mika had signed for Limoux Grizzlies for the 2022-23 season.

+Nyngan Tigers

+On 16 June 2023, Mika signed for the Nyngan Tigers.